 Decide early, decide well

-Name change has a unique problem that only applies to second marriages and beyond—what if you want to keep your ex's name (for now)?
-Which is still your name too.
+Name change has a unique problem that only applies to second marriages and beyond: what if you want to keep your prior spouse's last name?
+(This is still your name, too.)

-Getting remarried and keeping your divorced ex's name risks offending your ex, your ex's spouse or partner, or your new spouse.
+Getting remarried and keeping your divorced ex's name risks offending your ex, your ex's spouse or partner, and your new spouse.

-- Still don't plan to change your name after remarrying.
+- Still do not plan to change your name after remarrying.

 This dilemma has no brilliant solution.

-But there's one absolute truth: only you have the power to decide your name change.
+But there is one absolute truth: only you have the power to decide your name change.